-- a. children in Public Care (and as deemed under Section 22 of the Children Act 1989) including a child who was previously 'looked after' but immediately after being 'looked after' became subject to an adoption, residence, or special guardianship order - b. where they live in relation to the school (based on distance) - c. students who will have a brother or sister at the school during the coming academic year - d. other children who have exceptional medical and social grounds (see note 1 below) - e. all other students.
+- a. children in Public Care (and as deemed under Section 22 of the Children Act 1989) including a child who was previously 'looked after' but immediately after being 'looked after' became subject to an adoption, residence, or special guardianship order, children in Public Care (as defined under section 22 of the Children Act 1989) including a child who was previously 'looked after' but immediately after being 'looked after' became subject to an adoption, residence, or special guardianship order, and children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted - b. children who live in the school's catchment area - c. students who will have a brother or sister at the school during the coming academic year academic year

+- d. other children who have exceptional medical and social grounds (see note 1 below) - e. all other students.